Mahirtayeb1/University-Marketing-Campaign-Data-Analysis-Visualization/README.md

 ---

 ## 💼 This project highlights my skills in data engineering, SQL, and visualization using cloud databases and BI tools.
 It demonstrates the complete workflow from
-- ### Raw data → Data Cleaning → database integration → Finding Insights → Data Validation → dashboard storytelling
+- ### Raw Data → Data Cleaning → Database Integration → Finding Insights → Data Validation → Dashboard Storytelling